How Long Do Tree Roots Last After Felling?

 FAQs:

-Can tree roots continue to expand after cutting them down?
+Can tree roots continue to grow after cutting them down?

-Will tree roots continue to spread after the tree has been cut down?
+Will tree roots continue to grow after cutting down?

 Conclusion: